huoyo/ko-time/README-EN.md

 Features：

-> * tracking the Java methods and calculating execution time
+> * Tracking the Java methods and calculating their execution times
-> * show the paths of the methods
+> * Show the paths of the methods

 ## Display

-1.calculating the execution times of Java methods
+1.Calculating the execution times of Java methods

-finding the methods that need optimize
+Finding the methods that need optimize

 ![输入图片说明](docs/v201/zl.png)

-2. interface methods can be seen as follows
+2. Interface methods can be seen as follows

-you can see every interface method that were called, and you need optimize them when they are red
+You can see every interface method that was called, and you need optimize them when they are red

 ![输入图片说明](docs/v201/apis.png)

-3.calling details
+3.Calling details

-after clicking the inteface method,you can find paths of the methods
+After clicking the inteface method,you can find paths of the methods

 ![输入图片说明](docs/v203/ff.png)